-As indicated above, the Management has accepted the assumptions and projection as adopted by Tin Fok Management in their accounts and believes it reflects the financial position of the Tin Fok Group.
-Taking into account the financial position of the Tin Fok Group as at 31st July, 2022 and the size of the amounts receivable from Tin Fok Group, the Management does not consider that there are factors which would lead to any significant increase in the credit risk of the amount due form Tin Fok and dividend receivable from Tin Fok.
+As indicated above, the Management has accepted the assumptions and projection as adopted by Tin Fok Management in the Associate's Financial Statements and believes it reflects the financial position of the Tin Fok Group.
+Taking into account the financial position of the Tin Fok Group as at 31st July, 2023, the expected improvement in the financial performance of the Hotel due to the recovery from the effect of the pandemic as evident by the increase in occupancy rate, and the size of the amounts receivable from Tin Fok Group, the Management does not consider that there are factors which would lead to any significant increase in the credit risk of the amount due form Tin Fok and dividend receivable from Tin Fok.

-Nonetheless, the Management acknowledges that given such view involves subjective assumptions of the credit risks of the relevant amounts, the independent auditor of the Company is of the view that they were unable to obtain sufficient appropriate audit evidence.
-As a result, with respect to the type of audit opinion issued by the auditor, the Management acknowledged and agreed with the audit opinion that the auditor had issued based on their professional and independent assessment.
+Nonetheless, the Management acknowledges that given the ECL assessment involves estimates and assumptions of the credit risks of the relevant amounts, the independent auditor of the Company is of the view that it was unable to obtain sufficient appropriate audit evidence.
+As a result, with respect to the type of audit opinion issued by the independent auditor of the Company, the Management acknowledges and agrees with the audit opinion that the auditor had issued based on its professional and independent assessment.